jrudolph/akka/akka-docs/modules/camel.rst

 actors.

-* A consumer endpoint sends request messages to its consumer actor using the ``!`` (bang) operator and the actor returns responses with self.reply once they are ready.
+* A consumer endpoint sends request messages to its consumer actor using the ``!`` (bang) operator and the actor returns responses with currentMessage.reply once they are ready.
 The sender reference used for reply is an adapter to Camel's asynchronous routing engine that implements the ActorRef trait.